 In computers, 3-D (three dimensions or three-dimensional) describes an image that provides the perception of depth.
 When 3-D images are made interactive so that users feel involved with the scene, the experience is called virtual reality.
 You usually need a special plug-in viewer for your Web browser to view and interact with 3-D images.
 Virtual reality experiences may also require additional equipment.

-3-D image creation can be viewed as a three-phase process of: tessellation, geometry , and rendering.
+3-D image creation can be viewed as a three-phase process of: tessellation, geometry and rendering.
 In the first phase, models are created of individual objects using linked points that are made into a number of individual polygons (tiles).
 In the next stage, the polygons are transformed in various ways and lighting effects are applied.
-In the third stage, the transformed images are rendered into objects with very fine detail.
+In the third stage of 3D modeling, the transformed images are rendered into objects with very fine detail.